uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 Information currently provided through the existing self-assessment process: if a customer needs to report information to HMRC that is not yet supported under MTD or your software, they will need to complete a Self Assessment tax return.
 Any information they have provided through MTD will not be considered and they will have to submit everything through the existing HMRC Self Assessment service.

-## Crystallisation
+## Final Declaration

-The software will have to let HMRC know that the customer is ready to crystallise, to do this you must call the [intent to crystallise](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#crystallisation_intent-to-crystallise_post_accordion) endpoint.
-This will start the crystallisation process in HMRC.
+The software will have to let HMRC know that the customer is ready to submit a final declaration, to do this you must call the [intent to crystallise](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#crystallisation_intent-to-crystallise_post_accordion) endpoint.
+This will start the final declaration process in HMRC.
 It will trigger the business validation rules (which will become errors rather than warnings) and generate a final liability calculation.

-The intent-to-crystallise response includes a ```calculationId``` the same as the trigger calculation endpoint.
+The response to the intent-to-crystallise endpoint response includes a ```calculationId``` the same as the trigger calculation endpoint.
 The software will then have to retrieve the calculation using the ```calculationId``` to retrieve a tax calculation endpoint to get the calculation output.

-A crystallisation calculation is performed if the calculation was triggered by the [intent to crystallise](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#crystallisation_intent-to-crystallise_post_accordion) endpoint under the Self Assessment (MTD) API.
+A final declaration calculation is performed if the calculation was triggered by the [intent to crystallise](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#crystallisation_intent-to-crystallise_post_accordion) endpoint under the Self Assessment (MTD) API.

 The Calculation ID output provides a summary of each income source (for example self-employment, UK property, UK bank and building society interest), plus a breakdown of allowances and reliefs applied, and a breakdown of the Income Tax and NIC payable - broadly the equivalent of the current SA302.

-For a crystallisation calculation the minimum number of endpoints that need to be called are the following:
+For a final declaration calculation the minimum number of endpoints that need to be called are the following:

 * [retrieve self assessment tax calculation metadata](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-metadata-test-only_get_accordion)
 * [retrieve self assessment tax calculation taxable income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-taxable-income-test-only_get_accordion)